|

 The three pictures below are examples of lower quality jewelry.
 They are

-wearable, and may even be marketable, but not at high prices.
+wearable, and may even be marketable, but only at low prices.

 RED rhinestones and